Parth018/Online-ShoppingCart-master-java-sql/README.md

 Step 6: Right Click on Project > maven > update project > select force update > apply > close

 Step 7: Tomcat Configurations:
-- If Tomcat Server is not configured in Eclipse :
+- If the Tomcat Server is not configured in Eclipse :
 	-  Right Click On Project > Run As > Run On Server > Manually Define a new server > Select server type > select Tomcat v8.0+ > (Select Tomcat V8.0+ Installation Location If Asked) > Next > Add the current project > Finish.

-- Else If Tomcat Server is already configured in Eclipse:
+- Else If the Tomcat Server is already configured in Eclipse:
 	- Right Click On Project > Run As > Run On Server > Select Tomcat Version > Next > Add the project > Finish.
 		<p align='center'>or</p>
-	- You can directly goto server tab, select the tomcat server and use the debug or run button to start the previously ran project
+	- You can directly go to the server tab, select the tomcat server, and use the debug or run button to start the previously run project

 Step 8: Check Running The Site At  [http://localhost:8080/shopping-cart/](http://localhost:8080/shopping-cart/)